-As a thirteen or fourteen year old, I didn’t feel like Bogart, but older teens, images of stars and musicians I loved, had an effect on me.
+As a thirteen or fourteen-year-old, I didn’t feel like Bogart, but older teens, images of stars and musicians I loved, had an effect on me.
 If I just smoked, maybe I could tap into that perceived lifestyle.
-Sports was’t my strong suit, so I looked elsewhere for recognition.
+Sports wasn’t my strong suit, so I looked elsewhere for recognition.
 I wanted to stand out, to be recognized, to be validated, so I turned to smoking.
-I knew it would draw attention, good or bad, I didn’t care.
+I knew it would draw attention, good or bad, but I didn’t care.
 When a peer responded positively, it fed the fire, negative responses did the same.
 It was the attention, that was all that mattered.
 Now don’t get me wrong, I’m not going to blame my parents or my family for not recognizing, nurturing, or caring about my adolescent feelings, it’s just what I did.
 It was a decision I made to stand out in the crowd.
-Ever since I can remember I’ve always enjoyed attention.
+Ever since I can remember I’ve always enjoyed the attention.
 Clowning around, and harmless practical jokes were always, and still are on my radar screen.
-Thankfully I’ve always been risk averse enough to have the good sense to stop before I hit the “Watch This” or “Hold My Beer” moment.
+Thankfully I’ve always been risk-averse enough to have the good sense to stop before I hit the “Watch This” or “Hold My Beer” moment.